Best Things to Do in Yellowstone at Christmas

 10. Snowshoeing and Skiing

-Snowshoeing and cross-country skiing can all be part of a Christmas trip to Yellowstone, but conditions matter.
+Snowshoeing and cross-country skiing can all be part of a Christmas trip to Yellowstone, as long as there’s plenty of snow.

-We fell in love with snowshoeing on our first winter trip to Yellowstone in February, but during our Christmas visit, snowfall was lighter than expected.
+We first fell in love with snowshoeing during a February visit, but during our Christmas trip, snowfall was lighter than expected.
 The best snowshoeing conditions we found were near Cooke City, close to the Northeast Entrance, where snow levels were higher than those in Gardiner.

 If you’re looking for alpine skiing, plan to visit Big Sky Resort or Bridger Bowl, both located near Bozeman.